Skip to Content

 Get an astronaut’s-eye view of space without the rocket

-But for those of us on the ground wishing we were up among the stars, there’s actually a way to get an astronaut’s-eye view of the planet without having to hitch a ride.
+For those of us on the ground wishing we were up among the stars, there’s one way to get an astronaut’s-eye view of the planet without having to hitch a ride on a rocket ship.

 NASA’s official Worldview website shows exactly what the Earth looks like from space — complete with weather patterns, the day and night cycle, cloud layers and true, accurate colors derived from satellites.

-These views are based on real-time data that constantly saves to Worldview’s records.
+These views are based on real-time data constantly saved to Worldview’s records.
 This means you can actually turn back the clock and see the Earth’s condition a few months ago.
 You can go as far back as 2001.

 There’s even an Events tab that shows you active conditions like wildfires and tropical storms, which is perfect if you’re keeping an eye on any hurricanes a-brewing in the Gulf.